git/git.github.io/rev_news/drafts/edition-27.md

 > It would be trivially "optimized" out of the box, even when compiling with
 > Tiny C or in debug mode.

-The discussion further continued in February on a related topics like:
+The discussion further continued in February on related topics like:

 - git built using Tiny C not passing the test suite,
 - pros and cons of SIMPLE_SWAP(T, a, b), SWAP(a, b), SWAP(&a, &b) or no swap macro at all,